SD City Seems Ready to Buy 101 Ash in Secret Deal with Landlord & Financiers

 The release of Thompson’s trove of emails also proved that the City Attorney’s office had been withholding documents from opposing lawyers involved in the pending cases.

-After Thompson’s documents were sent to opposing counsel, the City Attorney’s office released over 300,000 pages of additional documents that had not previously been turned over through discovery,
+After Thompson’s documents were sent to opposing counsel, the City Attorney’s office released over 300,000 pages of documents that had not previously been turned over through discovery.

 Lawyers now believe no one at the City expected that Thompson -or anyone else outside the City- had copies of certain documents, so City officials purposely failed to release them through discover requests made by opposing lawyers, including Hughes’ attorney, mistakenly expecting that no one else would turn them over.

-It seems unlikely that only certain documents, which should have been readily available to City staff searching for relevant documents, could have inadvertently left out of discovery responses.
+It seems unlikely that only certain documents, which should have been readily available to City staff searching for relevant documents, could have been inadvertently left out of discovery responses.

 The exposure of the failure to provide documents was another blow to the credibility of City Attorney Mara Elliott’s office.